Originally published: 25 March 2026

 Water resistance and outdoor work

-- S2 includes water-resistant uppers
+- S2 includes water-resistant upper materials

 š Learn more: Waterproof Safety Boots Guide